-Addiction is not a character flaw and it does not reflect the moral integrity of the person suffering from it.
-Medical experts and medical associations agree: Addiction is a disease that has biological, neurological, psychological, social and spiritual repercussions.
+Addiction is not a character flaw, and it does not reflect the moral integrity of the person suffering from it.
+Medical experts and medical associations agree that addiction is a disease that has biological, neurological, psychological, social and spiritual repercussions.
 Like any other chronic disease, addiction is marked by cycles of remission and relapse—and is progressive if left untreated.

 Once someone is addicted, withdrawal is a serious and complex undertaking.
 Because substances alter the mind, it can be very difficult for a user to make conscious, rational choices.
 Furthermore, addiction affects nearly every part of a user’s body, making quitting extremely painful, uncomfortable and even life-threatening.
 Additionally, quitting a substance without addressing underlying issues—like trauma—increases the likelihood of relapse.
 In order to quit and remain clean, a person suffering from addiction needs continuous support, and in some cases, medical supervision.

 Many people with addictions are convinced that recovery is a lost cause.
 On the road to recovery, relapse is common—and it’s all too easy to lose hope.
 To make matters worse, family members, friends and members of law enforcement often treat them as a lost cause.
 Many people in recovery from addiction describe their journey as a “three steps forward, two steps back” process.
 But there are many types of treatment options, and with the right combination of treatment and support, recovery IS possible.